cheresandreea/Faculty/MPP/README.md

 - User authentication (registration and login)
 - See user details based on generated token
-- Create, update, and delete collars
+- Create, update and delete collars
 - View collars sorted and paginated
+- Create, update and delete reviews
+- View reviews sorted and paginated
 - Chart displaying materials used for collars
 - Note: Initial collar data is generated using the Faker library for demonstration purposes.